How to Remove Yourself from Radaris (2026 Guide)

 Radaris profiles are among the most comprehensive of any people-search site.
 Here is what a typical profile includes:

-- Full name and all known aliases — including maiden names, former names, and spelling variations found across records.
+- Full name and all known aliases, including maiden names, former names, and spelling variations.

-- Current and past addresses — often a complete address history spanning 15 to 20+ years, with full street addresses.
+- Current and past addresses, often a complete history spanning 15 to 20+ years, full street.

-- Phone numbers — both current and historical, including landline and mobile.
+- Phone numbers, current and historical, landline and mobile.

-- Email addresses — any email addresses linked to your identity across data sources.
+- Email addresses linked to your identity across data sources.

-- Relatives and associates — an extensive network map showing family members, roommates, and known associates with links to their profiles.
+- Relatives and associates: an extensive network map showing family, roommates, and associates, with links to their profiles.

-- Property records — home ownership history, property values, and transaction details.
+- Property records: ownership history, values, transaction details.

-- Court and legal records — civil and criminal court filings, liens, judgments, and bankruptcies.
+- Court and legal records: civil and criminal filings, liens, judgments, and bankruptcies.

-- Social media profiles — links to public profiles on major platforms.
+- Social media profiles linked from major platforms.

-- Neighbors — people who live at nearby addresses, with links to their profiles.
+- Neighbors, with links to their own profiles.

-The neighbor and associate data is particularly invasive.
-Even if you remove your own profile, your name may continue to appear on the profiles of your relatives, neighbors, and associates — making full removal from Radaris's ecosystem difficult.
+The neighbor and associate data is the worst part.
+Even after you remove your own profile, your name keeps appearing on the profiles of your relatives, neighbors, and associates.
+Full removal from Radaris's ecosystem is genuinely hard.

 Step-by-Step: How to Remove Your Radaris Profile

-Radaris offers a self-service removal process, but it involves more steps than most data brokers and includes CAPTCHA challenges that can be frustrating.
-Here is the complete walkthrough:
+Radaris has a self-service removal process.
+It involves more steps than most brokers and a CAPTCHA that frequently fails.
+The full walkthrough:

 Step 1: Search for Yourself

 Go to radaris.com and search for your name.
-You can search by name, phone number, or address.
-Browse the results to find your specific listing.
-Match it by your city, state, age, and listed relatives to confirm it is your profile.
+You can also search by phone number or address.
+Find your specific listing.
+Confirm using city, state, age, and listed relatives.

 Step 2: Open Your Profile

-Click on your listing to open the full profile page.
-Review the information shown to confirm this is indeed your record.
-Note the URL — you may want to save it for your records.
+Click your listing to open the full profile.
+Review the information to confirm.
+Note the URL.

 Step 3: Click "Control Info" or "Remove"

-On your profile page, look for a link or button labeled "Control Info", "Control Information", or "Remove".
-The exact label and placement may change over time as Radaris updates their interface.
-This link is typically located near the top of the profile or in a sidebar menu.
+On your profile page, look for a link labeled "Control Info", "Control Information", or "Remove".
+The label and placement change as Radaris updates the interface.
+The link is usually near the top of the profile or in a sidebar menu.

 Step 4: Complete the CAPTCHA